 Different countries have different power levels and frequency selections.
-To ensure device operation follows regulatory compliance rules, operator to select correct country code where device will be used.
+To ensure device operation follows regulatory compliance rules, the operator must select the correct country code where the device will be used.
 The channel list, output power limits, IEEE 802.11 and Channel-Spectrum Width modes will be tuned according to regulations of the selected country.